mscifo/pressless/README.md

 [![language][badge-nodejs]](http://nodejs.org)
 [![license][badge-license]](LICENSE)

+## This project is no longer maintained.
+[Bref](https://github.com/mnapoli/bref) is recommended as a replacement.

 A tool that migrates an existing Wordpress site into a fully functioning Serverless site, powered by AWS (Cloudfront, API Gateway, Lambda, S3).

 Pressless will: